Cost of living and salaries

 • The biggest expense factor is housing; for an immigrant moving to Stockholm without having their employer arrange an apartment the only option might be to rent an overpriced sublet (think 12000+ for a modest apartment with one bedroom).
 In other cities and cases it’s possible to pay 3000 instead.

-• Average salary in Sweden is around 40k SEK per month.
-This article from the Swedish government agency of statistics says that in 2023 the average salary was 39900 kronor, with significant variability depending on profession, age, education, and other factors.
+• Average salary in Sweden is around 41k SEK per month.
+This article from the Swedish government agency of statistics says that in 2024 the average salary was 41600 kronor (back in 2023 it was 39900), with significant variability depending on profession, age, education, and other factors.
 Statsskuld.se is one of the websites which allows to browse, filter and explore salary statistics for different positions (the link shows a common profession in the IT branch).
 SCB also provides these stats.

 • Services are, as a rule, expensive in Sweden.
 Everything is relative but this is generally not the land of cheap haircuts and easily affordable car service.